Social Interactions Models with Latent Structures: Large Sample Theory

 \subsection{Inference for Model with Homogeneous Slopes}

 We establish asymptotic normality of $\widehat\theta$ and $\widehat\theta^*$ in this subsection.
-The inference based on the post-classification estimators is the same in essence.
+Inference based on the post-classification estimators is essentially the same.
 The following theorem justifies statistical inference based on $\widehat\theta$ and the parametric bootstrap estimator $\widehat\theta^*$.
-Let $H_{0}$ be a concentrated Hessian matrix, $B_{0}$ is the asymptotic bias term, and $\Omega_{0}$ denotes the asymptotic covariance matrix, whose explicit forms are defined by Equations \eqref{Hk0}, \eqref{Bk0}, and \eqref{omegak0}, respectively, in Appendix \ref{appendix:post-estimation}.
+Let $H_{0}$ be a concentrated Hessian matrix, $B_{0}$ be the asymptotic bias term, and $\Omega_{0}$ denote the asymptotic covariance matrix, whose explicit forms are defined by Equations \eqref{Hk0}, \eqref{Bk0}, and \eqref{omegak0}, respectively, in Appendix \ref{appendix:post-estimation}.

 \begin{theorem} If conditions in Proposition \ref{prop:first_step_npl} and Assumption \ref{assu:invertibility2} in Appendix \ref{appendix:post-estimation} hold,\footnote{ Assumption \ref{assu:invertibility2} makes sure that some necessary Jacobian matrices are invertible.
-Due to the technicality, these conditions are presented in Appendix \ref{appendix:post-estimation}. } then \begin{enumerate}[label=(\alph*),font=\upshape] \item $\sqrt{nG}\Big(\widehat{\theta}-\theta_{0}\Big)-H_{0}^{-1}B_{0}\stackrel{d}{\to} N(0,H_{0}^{-1}\Omega_{0}H_{0}^{-1});$ \item $\sqrt{nG}\Big(\widehat{\theta}^*-\theta_{0}\Big)\stackrel{d}{\to}N(0,H_{0}^{-1}\Omega_{0}H_{0}^{-1})$; \item for any non-random vector $c\in\mathbb{R}^{1+\mathrm{dim}(X_{ig})}$ with $\|c\| = 1$, we have
+Due to the technicality, these conditions are presented in Appendix \ref{appendix:post-estimation}. } then \begin{enumerate}[label=(\alph*),font=\upshape] \item $\sqrt{nG}\Big(\widehat{\theta}-\theta_{0}\Big)-H_{0}^{-1}B_{0}\stackrel{d}{\to} N(0,H_{0}^{-1}\Omega_{0}H_{0}^{-1});$ \item $\sqrt{nG}\Big(\widehat{\theta}^*-\theta_{0}\Big)\stackrel{d}{\to}N(0,H_{0}^{-1}\Omega_{0}H_{0}^{-1})$; \item for any non-random vector $a\in\mathbb{R}^{1+\mathrm{dim}(X_{ig})}$ with $\|a\| = 1$, we have

-where $\boldsymbol W\equiv \{w_{ig}\}_{i\in[n],g\in[G]}$ is all the available data on which the bootstrap is conditioned. \end{enumerate} \end{theorem}
+where $\boldsymbol W= \{w_{ig}\}_{i\in[n],g\in[G]}$ is all the available data on which the bootstrap is conditioned. \end{enumerate} \end{theorem}

+Theorem \ref{thm:post_classification_estimation}, our main theoretical contribution, consists of three parts.
+Part \ref{thm:post_classification_estimation-a} shows that $\widehat{\theta}$ is asymptotically normal, but it exhibits an incidental parameter bias $H_{0}^{-1}B_{0}$ that shifts its center away from the true parameter $\theta_{0}$.
+Though the incidental parameter issue is known in the panel data literature, our model involves games through fixed points, and no prior work has explored the presence and the forms of such a bias due to the complexity that the NPL algorithm affects how the estimation error from $\widehat\mu_g$ accumulates.